yashtambade56-ux/Axon-Ev/README.md

-# Axon EV Car Comparison
+# Rent-A-Ride with Axon EV

 **Final HTML Project:**
 A fully responsive web page designed to compare Axon EV cars.
 Users can view detailed specifications like range, battery capacity, charging time, and price in a clean, easy-to-read layout.
 This project demonstrates HTML, CSS, and basic web design skills.